gustawdaniel/javascript_training/README.md

 This repo contains exemplary usage of javascript:

 1. Loading JSON file with validation and generating list with content
-2. Validation of login form in real time (in progress)
+2. Validation of login form on submit trying
+3. Communication with MongoDb database and simple php API

 -------